zzyAnna/RAGEN/README.md

 ## Citation
-If you find RAGEN useful, please consider citing our work:
+If you find RAGEN useful, we would appreciate it if you consider citing our work:
 ```md
 @misc{ragen,
       title={RAGEN: Understanding Self-Evolution in LLM Agents via Multi-Turn Reinforcement Learning},